Toe Injury

 - Negotiation and settlement: the responsible party’s insurer will review the claim and respond with an offer or a denial.
 Your solicitor will negotiate on your behalf to secure the maximum compensation possible.
 If an acceptable settlement is reached, the claim can be resolved without going to court.

-- Court proceedings (if necessary): if a fair settlement cannot be reached through negotiations, your solicitor may advise proceeding with a court claim.
+- Court proceedings (if necessary): if a fair settlement cannot be reached through negotiations, your solicitor may advise you to proceed with a court claim.
 This involves filing the necessary legal documents and presenting your case before a judge.
 Your solicitor will guide you through the court proceedings, including preparing and presenting your evidence, examining witnesses, and advocating for your rights.

 - Judgment and compensation: if the court finds your argument valid and fair, a judgment will be made determining the compensation amount you are entitled to.
 The responsible party will be legally obligated to pay the awarded compensation within a specified timeframe.
 Your solicitor will assist in ensuring that the compensation is properly received and distributed to you.